 The first step in getting approved for an apartment is to make sure you know and understand your credit score.
 The three major credit bureaus—Experian, TransUnion and Equifax—allow you one free credit report per year.
 Space these out throughout the year so you can regularly check in on your credit health.
 There may be errors on your report that you were unaware of, so try your best to dispute them immediately.
 According to a study conducted by the Federal Trade Commission, one in five people experiences an error on one of their credit reports.
 Reports can contain incorrect account numbers, an errant late payment notification or an incorrectly listed loan, all of which can affect your overall credit.

 When disputing an error, make sure you present a solid case.
 Disputes can take some time, so take a thorough look at your report before looking to rent.
-This will put you in a better standing when it’s time to get approved for an apartment.
+This will put you in a better position when it’s time to get approved for an apartment.

 When speaking with potential landlords, it’s important to be up front about any credit issues that could sway their decision to approve you for an apartment.
 Your landlord will eventually review your credit report, so be open about anything that could cause concern during your initial meeting.